 First, beware of wanting to be like me.
 You don’t know the sins of my life.
 You don’t know how much I have neglected.
 You don’t know what the costs have been.
-The real question is how to be the fullest, most God-centered, Christ-exalting, Bible-saturated, loving, humble, mission-advancing, justice-seeking, others-serving person you, you can be.
+The real question is how to be the fullest, most God-centered, Christ-exalting, Bible-saturated, loving, humble, mission-advancing, justice-seeking, others-serving person you — you — can be.
 Don’t measure yourself by others.
 Measure yourself by your potential in Christ.
 That is the first thing that I felt I had to say, because of the way the question seemed to be posed.

-2. Focus on Great Goals
+2. Focus on Great Possibilities

 Life comes to us in chapters that are very different from each other.
 If you are married and have little children, that is a chapter that needs a great deal of focus on the children.
 If God wills, there may be another chapter for you with different possibilities, different potentials, and different priorities.
 The Lord will be pleased if you focus on the chapter you are in and live according to the demands of that chapter with all your might.

-5. Labor Toward the Account You Will Give to God
+5. Heed the Account You’ll Give

 Get a sense of gospel-rooted accountability before the living God.
 That is, understand the gospel and the spiritual dynamics of how it works.
 You don’t labor to get into a right relationship with God.
 The gospel dynamics don’t work that way.
 You labor morning to night with all your might because you are in a right relationship with God.
-Philippians 2:12–13, “Work out your own salvation with fear and trembling, for” — ground, basis, foundation — “it is God who works in you.”
+Philippians 2:12–13: “Work out your own salvation with fear and trembling, for [ground, basis, foundation] it is God who works in you.”
 That is the gospel dynamic.

 Let the Lord Jesus intensify this sense of accountability on the last day with the parable of the talents (Matthew 25:14–30).
 He gave to one person five, gave to another person two, and gave to another person one.
-He came to call account, and the person with one heard those awful words.
-“You wicked and slothful [lazy] servant” (Matthew 25:26).
+He came to call account, and the person with one heard those awful words: “You wicked and slothful [lazy] servant” (Matthew 25:26).
 I don’t want to hear that word.
 I do not want to hear that word.